-Plump and pillowy, these IHOP Pancakes copycat are just as tasty and delicious as what you’d find in the restaurant yet cost a fraction of the price.
+Plump and pillowy, IHOP Pancakes copycat is just as tasty as what you’d find in the restaurant yet costs a fraction of the price.
 You can easily double the recipe to feed a large crowd or add chopped fresh fruits to the batter for another layer of yum.

 I usually don’t go to bed until almost dawn so it’s always a struggle for me to wake up before 10:30 AM.
 The only time I willingly get out of bed earlier than that is when G and I make a morning trip to IHOP for pancakes.
 I mean, really.
 Fluffy pancakes drenched in butter pecan syrup, a couple sides of crisp bacon, and a fresh pot of piping-hot coffee, who wouldn’t, right?

 We used to do these delicious breakfast runs at least once a week, up until the beginning of this year when we decided to be more conscientious about our spending and limit our eating out.
 Nowadays, when we want our pancake fix, I make them from scratch based on an IHOP pancakes copycat recipe I found on Pinterest months ago and which quickly became a favorite in our house.

 Seriously, you guys, if you’re looking to replicate the buttery buttermilk pancakes the restaurant is known for, these IHOP pancakes copycat won’t disappoint!
 They’re just as tasty and delicious as the original yet cost a fraction of the price.

 Look at ’em!
 Plump and pillowy, they’re like sweet heaven on a fork!